You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 An exact match domain, also called EMD, is a domain name that exactly matches the search phrase relevant to that domain, increasing the relevance of that website and likely improving its ranking as well.

 The Google Farmer Update is a change to the company's secretive search engine algorithm.
-It is also know as Panda, the last name of a Google engineer who was instrumental in its development and implementation.
+It is also known as Panda, the last name of a Google engineer who was instrumental in its development and implementation.

 The update is known as Farmer because it specifically targets link farms and content farms.
 These spam purveyors were demoted far down the search engine page results (SERP) soon after the roll-out of the Farmer update.